Julie Hambleton

 Teaching Healthy Habits To Children

 Yes, it is important to teach and encourage healthy habits in our children.
 One of the best ways to do that, as well, is through example.
 That much, OP’s neighbors have right.
-Where they have failed in doing so in a healthy way that promotes body positivity, confidence, and health.
+Where they have failed to do so in a healthy way that promotes body positivity, confidence, and health.
 Instead, they have fixated on actual body weight and are teaching their daughter that your value lies in what you weigh and nothing more.
 They are also teaching her that you have to “earn” food and rest, and that exercise is something you do out of fear or hatred of your body rather than love.

 Teaching your children healthy habits without fixating on body weight or size is not as complex or difficult as it seems.
 First of all, you yourself need to model these behaviors.
 Eating healthy, balanced meals, exercising regularly without being excessive about it, and modeling proper body talk to your children.
 This means avoiding (at least in front of your kids) saying things like (2):